conner-mcnicholas/MonkeyTypeLeaderboard/README.md

 ## Conclusions

 I will leave it to some more based God out there who can type faster than 133 words over the course of a full minute to posit what causal mechanisms (if any) underpin the correlations that are clearly quantifiable (e.g. Pearson's correlation coefficient between consistency and wpm ~ .6, i.e. moderate).
-If that sounds like you - then GODSPEED[^1]!
+If that sounds like you - then GODSPEED[^1](#note-1)!
 Sharing these preliminary findings with the erudite netizens of MonkeyType's discord has instigated passionate debate.
 Personally, I just like interrogating multidimensional graphs.
 A 3D scatter plot with a technicolor 4th dimension is the pot of gold at the end of my technicolor rainbow.
 To get your hands on some magically delicious viz, use your browser to open any html file within "plots/interactive".

 ## Addendum

+<a name="note-1"></a>
-1) Speaking of the Devil - God, if your 15 & 60sec speeds are the same due to being, like, *literally OmNiPoWeRfuLL* or whatever, real talk: I HELLA repent for purging your 15sec score (no cap).
+1. Speaking of the Devil - God, if your 15 & 60sec speeds are the same due to being, like, *literally OmNiPoWeRfuLL* or whatever, real talk: I HELLA repent for purging your 15sec score (no cap).

 <img src="plots/pruning.png" alt="Plot" width="1000"/>